Julia Kaye

 Julia Evelyn Kaye (born June 15, 1988) is an American artist, illustrator, and voice actress.
 Kaye currently works as a storyboard artist and revisionist at Disney Television Animation, and is the creator of the webcomic Up and Out.
 She has also done work for Maxim, Cosmopolitan, BuzzFeed, GoComics, College Humor, along with other graphic design work.
 She provided the voice of Snapdragon in the animated series High Guardian Spice.

 Personal life

 Kaye is transgender and was raised in San Jose, California.
 She is currently based in Los Angeles.
 She is Jewish.

 Recognition

-Julia Kaye was nominated for Outstanding Collection by IGNATZ in 2018 for Up and Out.
+Julia Kaye was nominated for Outstanding Collection by the Ignatz Awards in 2018 for Up and Out.

 Works

 Up and Out

 Up and Out was started in May 2013, but it wasn't until October 2016 that her comic series began to focus on experiences specific to her transition.
 She originally intended for her autobiographical comics to remain unreleased, but she saw her online following for gag comic strips as a chance to raise awareness about the experience of transgender individuals.
 Her comics also aim to provide content for transgender individuals and others questioning their gender identity to connect with.
 The comics share her major milestones as a trans woman, while also documenting her moments of insecurity and self-doubt.
 The three-panel comics cover a variety of topics, such as the experience of being misgendered and undergoing hormone replacement therapy, while utilizing a range of tones from comedic to serious.

 Kaye's comic is updated every Thursday on her website and various social media accounts that include Tumblr, Instagram, and Twitter.
 She originally started posting the comic on her Twitter in July 2016.
 The comic was first posted on Instagram in October 2016.